Stepfamily, Blended Families, Stepparents, Remarried Couples or Committed Partners

 2. Early Days of a Stepfamily

-Even if you engage with a therapist before you remarry, there’s no doubt new issues will arise as you’re integrating your families.
-Co-parenting is tough and continued session can help your family smooth out the transition because you’ll gain the knowledge and tools to deal with challenges as they come up.
+Even if you engage with a therapist before you remarry, new issues will arise when you integrate your families.
+Co-parenting is tough and continued session can help your family smooth out the transition.
+You’ll gain the knowledge and tools to deal with challenges as they come up.

 For example, you’ll want to make time to develop meaningful and valuable relationships with stepchildren as you get to know them.
 If you find this challenging or you’re looking for ways to connect with them, counseling can help you explore ideas.
 In another example, you might need to build a strong alliance with an ex to make sure your children feel that home life is safe and stable, despite the transition.
 Counseling sessions can help here too.

 Although merging families and co-parenting can feel challenging, know that there’s always help out there!
 We know issues can come up unexpectedly, because we know individuals process change in different ways and at different paces.
 Whenever you need support, it’s completely normal and encouraged to arrange for counseling.

 Couples may be happy together, but still consider separation because of a stepparent-stepchild relationship.
 Or, separately, conflicts between one another because of challenging stepfamily situations.
 In these cases, relationship counseling helps you explore all your options and potential solutions before you make any major decisions.

 Expert Stepfamily Counseling for stepfamilies or remarried couples can considerably decrease the vulnerability and risk of divorce or separation.
 Call for relationship counseling at Couples Counseling Associates now.
 We’re happy to discuss your unique stepfamily situation.

 Couples may consider divorce or separation even when the two adults are happy together because of problems in the stepparent-stepchild relationship.